 To preserve the North Campus Woods, EHS and Grounds work with volunteers to remove invasive plants such as honeysuckle and buckthorn.
 Volunteers are asked to come out at least once per semester to remove invasive plants.
 We encourage student groups, fraternities, and sororities to consider a group outing which you can organize with Tony Shourds, at email@example.com, the EHS lead for this valuable program.

 The following links relate to the North Campus Woods Conservation program, invasive plant species, and native landscaping:

-EHS obtains the permits from the MDEQ needed to chemically and mechanically treat wetlands and surface waters for invasive aquatic plants.
-The permit allows the U-M to treat nuisance aquatic plants and algae using only use herbicides registered with the MDEQ for use in lakes and ponds and ONLY applicators with the proper certification credentials applying the chemicals to areas with standing water or to water bodies; or using a mechanical means.
+Environment, Health & Safety (EHS) obtains the permits from the Michigan Department of Environmental Quality (MDEQ) needed to chemically and mechanically treat wetlands and surface waters for invasive aquatic plants.
+The permit allows the University of Michigan (U-M) to treat nuisance aquatic plants and algae using only herbicides registered with the MDEQ for use in lakes and ponds and only applicators with the proper certification credentials applying the chemicals to areas with standing water or to water bodies; or using a mechanical means.